tel: +48 22 499 98 98

 • They are exceptionally resistant to demagnetization caused by an external magnetic field,

-• Key role in modern technologies – find application in hard drives, electric motors, medical devices and various technologically advanced devices.
+• Key role in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus and very highly developed apparatuses.

 Disadvantages of neodymium magnets: